 Dear Collaborators,

-remains quiescent.
-Further C-class activity is expected, with an
+the period.
+Further C-class activity is expected, with a chance of

 See http://www.SolarMonitor.org for images and